genovese/frplib/src/frplib/data/playground-help/statistic-factories.md

 + `Constantly(a)` :: returns the statistic that always returns `a`.

+     Some statistic combinators, like `Fork`, `ForEach`, and `IfThenElse` automatically wrap constant values in `Constantly` to produce a statistic.

 + `Proj` :: Creates projection statistics from list of indices.
 The indices are **1-indexed**.
             Example: `Proj[2]` is the statistic that extracts the second component of a value.
             See *projections* sub-topic.